BarSides/TRISS_CTF_2025/Gitea/02 - Beginner - Access Granted.md

 This challenge reinforces basic enumeration habits and encourages participants to explore legitimate UI features rather than jump immediately to exploitation.
-Difficulty is "Easy" since no advanced tooling or privilege escalation is required.
+Difficulty is "Beginner" since no advanced tooling or privilege escalation is required.